mrtongkatali/rememory/README.md

 A "simple" [memory game](https://en.wikipedia.org/wiki/Concentration_(card_game)) (for now) built using ReactJS.
 At the moment, it doesn't include any backend services.
 Instead, I'm using [FakerJS](https://fakerjs.dev/) to generate the data for me.

 This project is currently in development and I’m working on it during my free time only.
-I’m excited to see how it evolves and progresses. 🤞
+I’m excited to see how this evolves and progresses over time. 🤞

 <br>